ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_torchga_ReadTheDocs.rst

 3. ``model_weights_as_dict()``: A function to restore the PyTorch model weights from a vector.

+4. ``predict()``: A function to make predictions based on the PyTorch model and a solution.

 More details are given in the next sections.

-.. _header-n13:

 Steps Summary
 =============